amplab/keystone/index.md

 KeystoneML also presents a richer set of operators than those present in `spark.ml` including featurizers for images, text, and speech, and provides several example pipelines that reproduce state-of-the-art academic results on public data sets.

+## News
+* 2016-03-24 KeystoneML version 0.3.0 has been released and pushed to Maven central.
+See [the release notes](release.html) for more information.
+* 2015-10-08 We've put together a [minimal example application](https://github.com/amplab/keystone-example) for you to use as a basis for starting your own projects that use KeystoneML.
+* 2015-09-18 KeystoneML version 0.2.0 has been pushed to Maven central.
+See [the release notes](release.html) for more information.
+* 2015-09-17 KeystoneML is on Maven Central.
+We have added a new "linking" section below.

 ## What is KeystoneML for?
 KeystoneML makes constructing even complicated machine learning pipelines easy.
 Here's an example text categorization pipeline which creates bigram features and creates a Naive Bayes model based on the 100,000 most common features.